-Table 64: Mthonjaneni Municipality Action Plan for the 2017/2018 External Audit
+Table 73: Mthonjaneni Municipality Action Plan for the 2017/2018 External Audit

-Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) PROCUREMENT AND CONTRACT MANAGEMENT Three quotations not obtained and reasons not documented and approved In terms of supply chain management (SCM) The management will ensure that there are three quotes for all ACTION TO BE TAKEN ACTION TO BE TAKEN ACTTION TO BE TAKEN regulation12(1)(c) & 17(a): A supply chain management policy must, subject to regulation 11(2), provide for the procurement of goods and services by way of formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 purchases above R 2000 as per the municipal SCM Policy.
+Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) PROCUREMENT AND CONTRACT MANAGEMENT Three quotations not obtained and reasons not documented and approved In terms of supply chain management (SCM) regulation12(1)(c) & 17(a): A supply chain management policy must, subject to regulation 11(2), provide for the procurement of goods and services by way of formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included).
+Further quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality.
+Three (3) quotations were not obtained for the following procurement of services nor were any reasons recorded and approved by the delegated official: (a) Gcinisbusiso Trading , catering for umkhosi womhlanga , R118 080 (b) ZAQ, Long service & medical aid, ACTION TO BE TAKEN The management will ensure that there are three quotes for all purchases above R 2000 as per the municipal SCM Policy.
 A checklist has been developed in order to trace the documents required during procurement process.
-Responsible Official Completed and on going Responsible Official Responsible Official (VAT included).
-Further quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality.
-SCM MANAGER , DB Mlondo ACTING CFO, NM Myeni Target Date With immediate effect Responsible Official SCM MANAGER , DB Mlondo DCFO, NM Myeni Target Date Target Date Three (3) quotations were not obtained for the following procurement of services nor were any reasons recorded and approved by the delegated official: Target Date N/A (a) Gcinisbusiso Trading , catering for umkhosi womhlanga , R118 080(b) ZAQ, Long service & medical aid,
+Responsible Official SCM MANAGER, DB Mlondo ACTING CFO, NM Myeni Target Date With immediate effect ACTION TO BE TAKEN Completed and on going Responsible Official SCM MANAGER , DB Mlondo DCFO, NM Myeni Target Date N/A Responsible Official Target Date Responsible Official Target Date